 Conservation International and other organizations, governments, companies and researchers took the principles of the Monterey Framework and developed a human rights due diligence approach to identify at-risk areas in seafood supply chains, which is aligned with the UN guiding principles on conducting human rights due diligence.
 As part of this, Conservation International developed a social responsibility assessment tool, which can be used to identify risks of social issues, uncover critical information gaps, identify areas in need of improvement — including treatment of fishers, safety practices, access to food and first aid, and other key rights and needs.
 This information enables you to design a responsive action plan to improve fisher welfare and well-being.

 Ultimately, we need to ensure that seafood is produced in a way that doesn’t compromise the basic rights of people, but rather supports their collective well-being.

 Q: What kind of improvements?

-JF: Across the sector, we’re seeing a strong focus on worker voice and access to empowerment-oriented worker feedback tools.
+JF: Across the sector, we’re seeing a strong focus on worker voice and access to feedback tools that support workers.
 For example, crew must have access to equitable and right compatible grievance reporting and remediation mechanisms — responsiveness is critical for mitigating risk.